-In the blink of an eye, we perform several intelligent calculations every single time a shopper enters a new character into their search: We check for terms in your product data, we run a spell correction if needed, and then we check against our massive list of popular search terms and your product data to create the most relevant search suggestions possible.
+In the blink of an eye, we perform several intelligent calculations every single time a shopper enters a new character into their search: We check for terms in your product data, we run a spell correction if needed, and then we check the shopper's query against our massive list of popular search terms and your product data to create the most relevant search suggestions possible.

 All of this happens in the instant before we even show the AutoComplete pop up.
 In most cases, we'll also do a micro search for the top suggested search to show a preview of its results.
 Then, once hitting Enter, AutoComplete takes you to a normal search results page.